Exotic Picard groups and chromatic vanishing via the Gross-Hopkins duality: Greek letter elements

 \end{enumerate} \end{prop} \begin{proof} Similar to the Family II cases, suppose an element $\frac{y^s_{h,N}}{pv_1^{d_1}\cdots v_{h-1}^{d_{h-1}}}$ in Family III corresponds to non-zero element in $H_c^{h^2}(\G_h;\pi_t(E_h)/J)$, where $v_h^{p^N}$ is invariant modulo $J$.
 Then we have

 We want to show $t$ cannot be congruent to $0$ or $2p-2$ from this residue equation.
-Similar to the Family II case, the smallest possible values of $d_i$'s is $1$.
+Similar to the Family II case, we have $d_i\ge 1$.
 From this, we get the same lower bound for $t$ as in \eqref{eqn:t_bound_baird}:

-The RHS of this inequality is greater than both $-p^N|v_h|$ and $-p^N|v_h|+2p-2$.
-The bounds \eqref{eqn:div_bounds} implies $t<0$ in the residue equation.
+The right hand side of this inequality is greater than both $-p^N|v_h|$ and $-p^N|v_h|+2p-2$.
+The bounds \eqref{eqn:div_bounds} imply $t<0$ in the residue equation.
 The lower and upper bounds together show that $t\not\equiv 0$ in the residue equation.
-Similarly, we can show the other bound \eqref{eqn:div_bounds_2p-2} implies $t\not \equiv 2p-2$ in the residue equation. \end{proof} The analysis above yields: \begin{thm}[Main Theorem C] ~ \begin{enumerate} \item Suppose $p-1\nmid h$.
-If the bounds \eqref{eqn:div_bounds} hold, then RHVC is true. \item Suppose $2p-1=h^2$.
-If the bounds \eqref{eqn:div_bounds_2p-2} hold, then the bounds imply $\kappa_h=0$.
-In particular, the first bounds \eqref{eqn:div_bounds} imply both RHVC and $\kappa_h=0$ in this case. \end{enumerate} \end{thm} \begin{proof} In \Cref{prop:Hh2_reduction}, we showed there is an isomorphism of groups using the duality theorems:
+Similarly, we can show the other bound \eqref{eqn:div_bounds_2p-2} implies $t\not \equiv 2p-2$ in the residue equation. \end{proof} The analysis above yields: \begin{prop} ~ \begin{enumerate} \item Suppose $p-1\nmid h$.
+If the bounds \eqref{eqn:div_bounds} hold, then the RHVC is true. \item Suppose $2p-1=h^2$.
+If the bounds \eqref{eqn:div_bounds_2p-2} hold, then $\kappa_h=0$.
+In particular, the first bounds \eqref{eqn:div_bounds} imply both the RHVC and $\kappa_h=0$ in this case. \end{enumerate} \end{prop} \begin{proof} In \Cref{prop:Hh2_reduction}, we showed there is an isomorphism of groups using the duality theorems:

 where $J\trianglelefteq \pi_0(E_h)$ ranges through all open invariant ideals containing $p$ and $v_h^{p^N}$ is invariant mod $J$.
-Recall: \begin{enumerate} \item Combining the Poincar\'e duality between homology and cohomology \eqref{eqn:PD_homology} and the isomorphism above, we proved in \eqref{eqn:E_0_duality_reduction} RHVC reduces the computation:
+Recall: \begin{enumerate} \item Combining the Poincar\'e duality between homology and cohomology \eqref{eqn:PD_homology} and the isomorphism above, we proved in \eqref{eqn:E_0_duality_reduction} the RHVC reduces to the computation:

 \item By \Cref{prop:ev_inj}, $\kappa_h$ injects into $H_c^{h^2}(\G_h;\pi_{2p-2}(E_h))$ when $2p-1=h^2$.
 The latter is isomorphic to $H_c^{h^2}(\G_h;\pi_{2p-2}(E_h)/p)$ by \Cref{prop:Hh2_mod_p}.
 In \eqref{eqn:E_0_duality_reduction}, we concluded the vanishing of $\kappa_h$ would follow from